Skip to main content

 Currency pairs are divided into three categories:

 An important aspect of forex trading is liquidity.
-If two countries have a healthy trading relationship, the currency pair with their two respective currencies should be very liquid.
+If two countries have a healthy trading relationship, the currency pair of their two respective currencies should be very liquid.
 On the other hand, a currency pair that includes the currencies of two countries that don't have trading relationships may be illiquid.

 The major and minor currency pairs are the most popular to trade due to high liquidity levels.
 These pairs can be traded on any time frame as the spread is narrow.
 Exotic pairs can be traded but require larger price movements to cover trading costs.
 This means you will need high levels of volatility or a longer time frame.